 Some experts believe that our kids are less likely to listen the first time when we give them “chances.”

 For example, little Timmy wipes a booger on his sister.
-Mommy says, “Don’t do that again!”
+The parent says, “Don’t do that again!”

-Timmy does it again, and Mommy starts counting to three.
-She gets to three and Timmy wipes a third booger on his sister.
-Only then does Mommy get up and discipline little Timmy for his bad actions.
+Timmy does it again, and the parent starts counting to three.
+They gets to three and Timmy wipes a third booger on his sister.
+Only then does the mom or dad get up and discipline little Timmy for his bad actions.

-Parenting experts believe this leads our kids to continue pushing boundaries and doing things several times instead of listening the first time, because they know they can get away with more before Mommy will actually do something about it.
+Parenting experts believe this leads our kids to continue pushing boundaries and doing things several times instead of listening the first time, because they know they can get away with more before the parent will actually do something about it.

 It makes sense, doesn’t it?
 I get it.
 But I also think it’s equally important to think about how we’re disciplining, not just when.